built-on-openfin/workspace-starter/how-to/integrate-with-salesforce/README.md

 With Salesforce configured and the sample custom settings updated, you can continue to run the sample.

+For more advanced configuration of the data that is searched and displayed see [Advanced Configuration](#advanced-configuration)

 ### Run The Sample

 1. Install dependencies.
 Note that these samples assume you are in the sub-directory for the sample.